timblaer/timetablemsuaz-telegram/README.md

 * Capable hands

 ### I cloned this repository.
 What's next?
-First, you must install all dependencies by typing ```npm install``` in the directory you cloned repo to.
+First, you must install all dependencies by typing ```npm install``` in the directory you cloned repo into.
 Then, you should setup environment variables and type ```npm start```.
 Congrats!
 You launched bot by yourself.

 ## По-русски